-For 2500 and 3500 4x4 series trucks, when changing the front wheel, assemble the jack drive tube to the jack and connect the drive tube to the extension tube.
+3. When changing the front wheel, assemble the jack drive tube to the jack and connect the drive tube to the extension tube.
 Place the jack under the axle as close to the tire as possible with the drive tubes extending to the front.
 Connect the jack tube extension and wheel wrench.